Wendy M. Williams

-Wendy M. Williams (born 1960) is a psychologist and professor known for her research in the fields of intelligence with regards to training and development.
+Wendy M. Williams (born 1960) is a psychologist and professor known for her research in the fields of intelligence with regard to training and development.
 Williams is a professor at Cornell University in their Department of Human Development.
 Williams is also the founder of the Cornell Institute for Women in Science (CIWS), a center with the intended purpose for studying and promoting women in science.
 Working alongside the National Science Foundation, Williams leads the "Thinking Like a Scientist" program, which intends to diversify the science community by getting girls and other underrepresented groups interested.

 Biography

 Williams attained her B.A. in English and Biology at Columbia University in 1982.
 In 1985, Williams achieved her masters at Yale University in psychology.
 While at Yale, Williams also obtained an M.Phil. in 1986 in the field of physical anthropology and her Ph.D. in 1991 in psychology.
 Williams currently works at the Cornell Institute for Women in Science, which she founded in 2009 and currently directs.
 She is a professor in the department of human development and specializes in intelligence.

 Alongside Stephen Ceci, she has written and published many articles, as well as has authored nine personal books, including The Reluctant Reader, How to Develop Student Creativity, and The Mathematics of Sex.
 Williams has also edited five volumes and has had the results of her research cited in several psychology textbooks.

 Williams is currently a member of the Association for Psychological Science (APS), as well as the American Psychological Association (APA) in the fields of general psychology, developmental psychology, educational psychology, and media psychology.
 While a member of the APA, Williams served as acting Member-at-Large for the Division 1 general psychology committee for two terms.

 Williams leads the "Thinking Like a Scientist" program that was started at Cornell University, which serves to deepen common understanding of science and spark interest in underrepresented children.
 Unlike ordinary science courses, Williams's objective is not to have students understand vocabulary and terms in a compartmentalized manner, but to think scientifically in a real life manner.

 Williams has received many awards and considerations over the course of her career.
 Williams has achieved the Senior Investigator Awards for Excellence in Research from the Mensa Foundation in 1997, 1999, and 2002.
 She won the Early Career Contribution Award from the APA in 1996, and the 2001 Robert Fantz Award for an Early Career Contribution to Psychology.
 In 2014, Williams won second place in the National Institutes of Health "Great Idea" Challenge.
 Her submission for the challenge was her research proposal regarding the role of gender and race in the grant-reviewing process.

-Williams is a contributor for the New York Times as well as the Huffington Post, mostly with regards to sexuality having an influence on the scientific community.
+Williams is a contributor for the New York Times as well as the Huffington Post, mostly with regard to sexuality having an influence on the scientific community.